uyuni-project/poc-ubuntu-cloud-image-minion/README.md

 # ubuntu-cloud-image-minion

+## "WARNING: This is a PoC repository to be used until cloud-init support is ready for sumaform, and will be removed after that" (https://github.com/moio/sumaform)

+## Take this  repo as learning and experimental resource.

 Following the UNIX Design, doing only 1 thing, doing it well, the goal of this project is:

 * deploy with terraform-libvirt-provider